Queensland NCA listed species - glossy black cockatoos (Vulnerable), powerful owls (Vulnerable), wallum froglet (Vulnerable), tusked frog (Vulnerable)

 An integrated mapping system is being developed to visually represent the state's interests and will be available with the final SPP, which is expected to come into effect in the second half of this year.

 Having your say - by Wednesday 12 June

 As a statutory consultation process, the Minister must consider all submissions, so the best way for people to make their views known is through a formal written submission.

-- be made in writing, and unless submitted electronically, must be signed by each person who has made the submission.
+To provide a properly made submission you are required to: - include the name and residential or business address of the submitter - be made in writing, and unless submitted electronically, must be signed by each person who has made the submission.

 Designating land for community infrastructure includes such projects as power infrastructure eg POWERLINK's multi million dollar line to mining operations was deemed to be community infrastructure as is the SFRC Southern Freight Rail Corridor